Hitscotty/barnes-nobles-api/README.md

 # barnes-nobles-api
-an api for barnes and nobles; base url: http://barnesandnobles.herokuapp.com/ You need to use the following endpoints to use this api otherwise you will be greeted to a 404 page.
+an api for barnes and nobles; base url: http://barnesandnobles.herokuapp.com/api/* your_end_point_here* You need to use the following endpoints to use this api otherwise you will be greeted to a 404 page.

 # endpoints